jon-ruiz/disaster/README.md

 ### Dashboard
 ---
 The dashboard was built with Flask, a micro web development platform for Python.
-**[ADD INFO HERE]**
+The dashboard presents the top tweets from each of the categories (Casualties and Damage, Caution and Advice, Donations of money, goods, or services, and Information Source).
+Each tweet links out to the original post on the Twitter.com website.

 ### Conclusions
 ---